darwin619/Netflix-Clone/README.md

 - Users can safely sign up and sign in, google sign in enabled with firebase
 - Collections of popular movies and tvshows for recommendations
 - A searchbar to search through TMDB database of over 30000 movies
-- Movie and Tv Pages dynamically generated for every single movie
+- Movie and TV Pages dynamically generated for every single movie
 - Details include imdb rating, cast info, trailer links
 - Add to list feature active throughout the app
 - Carousel created from scratch by using jquery